2022 United States House of Representatives elections in South Carolina: District 7

 The 7th district is located in northeastern South Carolina, taking in Myrtle Beach and Florence.
-The incumbent is Republican Tom Rice, who was re-elected with 61.8% of the vote in 2020.
-During the district's Republican primary, Rice was defeated by state representative Russell Fry, who went on to win the general election with 64.9% of the vote.
+The incumbent was Republican Tom Rice, who had been re-elected with 61.8% of the vote in 2020.
+During the district's Republican primary, Rice was defeated by state representative Russell Fry, who went on to win the general election with 64.8% of the vote.
+Rice was one of ten House Republicans who voted in favor of a second impeachment of Donald Trump, for which he was later censured by the South Carolina Republican Party.